MhAhmadAli/odin4/README.md

 ### Device not detected

-1. Ensure device is in Download Mode (hold Volume Down + Home + Power, then Volume Up)
+1. Ensure device is in Download Mode
 2. Check USB connection
-3. Try `sudo rmmod cdc_acm` if using older kernel
-4. Verify udev rules are installed
+3. Verify udev rules are installed

 ### Permission denied